-- Is the child/youth having difficulties learning? - Has the child/youth ever been diagnosed with a learning disability?
+- Is the child/youth having difficulties learning? - Has the child/youth ever been diagnosed with a learning disability? - Does the child/youth or other service providers express a concern about challenges with learning?

-- No evidence of any needs; no need for action.Child/youth appears fully able to effectively learn. - 1 Identified need that requires monitoring, watchful waiting, or preventive action based on history, suspicion, or disagreement. - There is a history, suspicion of, or evidence of a learning disability. - Need is interfering with functioning.
-Action is required to ensure that the identified need is addressed. - There is evidence of a learning disability.
-The child/youth is struggling to learn and unless challenges are addressed, learning will remain impaired. - 3 Need is dangerous or disabling; requires immediate and/or intensive action.
+- No evidence of any needs; no need for action.Child/youth appears fully able to effectively learn. - 1 Identified need that requires monitoring, watchful waiting, or preventive action based on history, suspicion, or disagreement.

+There is a history, suspicion of, or evidence of a learning disability.

+2 Need is interfering with functioning.
+Action is required to ensure that the identified need is addressed.

 There is evidence of a learning disability.
+The child/youth is struggling to learn and unless challenges are addressed, learning will remain impaired.

+3 Need is dangerous or disabling; requires immediate and/or intensive action.
+There is evidence of a learning disability.
 The child/youth is currently unable to learn as current challenges are preventing any progress.

-MEDICAL/PHYSICAL\
+MEDICAL/PHYSICAL